Knights of Columbus: Triad Emblem of the Fourth Degree

+The red, white and blue colors on the emblem are those of the flag of the United States, where the Knights of Columbus originated.
+They also help to underscore the value of patriotism that is the foundational principle of the Fourth Degree.

 Auxiliary groups

 Women's auxiliaries

 Many councils also have women's auxiliaries.
 At the turn of the 20th century, two were formed by local councils, each taking the name Daughters of Isabella.
 They expanded and issued charters to other circles but never merged.
 The newer organization renamed itself the Catholic Daughters of the Americas in 1921, and both have structures independent of the Knights of Columbus.
 Other groups are known as the Columbiettes.
 In the Philippines, the ladies' auxiliary is known as the Daughters of Mary Immaculate.

 A proposal in 1896 to establish councils for women did not pass and was never proposed again.

 Columbian Squires

 The Knights' official junior organization is the Columbian Squires.
 According to its founder Barnabas McDonald, "The supreme purpose of the Columbian Squires is character building."

 It was founded in 1925 in Duluth, Minnesota, by Barnabas McDonald.
 The formation of new Squire Circles in the United States and Canada is discouraged, as the Order desires to move youth activities from exclusive clubs into the local parish youth groups.